Dmytro-Morozov-22/ecommerce-project-udemy/README.md

 # Full Stack E-Commerce website using Angular and Spring Boot
-The following was implemented in this project:</br>
+The following was implemented in this project:
 * Search for products by category and keyword.
 * Pagination.
 * Shopping cart.